Atatürk's reforms: Agriculture

+Throughout the mid-1930s through the mid-1940s, attempts were made at land reforms.
+Atatürk's land reform program redistributed 300,000 hectares to Turkish peasants and opened rural agricultural institutions to educate peasants to become more productive in economic activities.
+These reforms further culminated in the reform Law of 1945, 7 years after Atatürk's death.
+2.2 million hectares of unused land was confiscated by the government in this reform, along with 3.4 million hectares of government-controlled land, was redistributed to Turkish peasants.

 The Ministry of Food, Agriculture and Livestock was established in 1924.
 The ministry promoted farming through establishing model farms.
-One of these farms later became a public recreational area to serve the capital, known as the Atatürk Forest Farm and Zoo.
+One of these farms later became a public recreational area to serve the capital, known as the Atatürk Forest Farm.

 Industry and nationalization

 The development of industry was promoted by strategies such as import substitution and the founding of state enterprises and state banks.
 Economic reforms included the establishment of many state-owned factories throughout the country for the agriculture, machine making and textile industries.
 Many of these grew into successful enterprises and were privatized during the latter part of 20th century.

 Turkish tobacco was an important industrial crop, while its cultivation and manufacture were French monopolies under capitulations of the Ottoman Empire.
-The tobacco and cigarette trade was controlled by two French companies, the Regie Company and Narquileh tobacco.
+The tobacco and cigarette trade was controlled by two French companies, the Regie Company and Narquileh Tobacco.
 The Ottoman Empire gave the tobacco monopoly to the Ottoman Bank as a limited company under the Council of the Public Debt.
 Regie, as part of the Council of the Public Debt, had control over production, storing, and distribution (including export) with an unchallenged price control.
 Turkish farmers were dependent on Regie for their livelihood.
 In 1925, this company was taken over by the state and named Tekel.

 The development of a national rail network was another important step for industrialization.
 The State Railways of the Republic of Turkey (Turkish State Railways) was formed on 31 May 1927, and its network was operated by foreign companies.
-The TCDD later took over the Chemin de fer d'Anatolie-Baghdad (Anatolian Railway (CFOA)).
+The TCDD later took over the Chemin de Fer d'Anatolie-Baghdad (Anatolian Railway (CFOA)).
 On 1 June 1927, it had control over the tracks of the former Anatolian Railway (CFOA) and the Transcaucasus Railway line within Turkish borders.
 This institution developed an extensive railway network in a very short time.
 In 1927, the road construction goals were incorporated into development plans.
 The road network consisted of 13885 km of ruined surface roads, 4450 km of stabilized roads, and 94 bridges.
 In 1935, a new entity was established under the government called "Sose ve Kopruler Reisligi" which would drive development of new roads after World War II.
 However, in 1937, the 22000 km of roads in Turkey augmented the railways.